SkyeWrenbrook/soc-analyst-labs/overthewire-labs/natas/natas8/writeup.md

 2. Reverse the string
 3. Encode using Base64

-To retrieve the original secret, these steps must be reversed.
+This indicates that the stored secret has been encoded using multiple transformations, which must be reversed in the correct order.

 ### 2. Identify the Encoded String